Jentcold/Doxulate/README.md

 ### Note :

-I used LibreTranslate beacuse it was free and realtively small in size however you can change the engine to whichever one you like just make sure to adjust the translate function in "Functions.py" accordingly .
+The translation language model you use is up to you just make sure to input the correct URL into both functions in "Functions.py" and "HomePageScript.JS"

 ## File Structure